Code-Institute-Submissions/Project1_GymWebsite_TheCalorieGrind/README.md

 Submission form, Timetable and dropdown design came from research on StackOverFlow.

-All other aspects of the website came from the lessons taught on the course e.g. photo gallery.
+All other aspects of the website came from the lessons taught on the course and my own intuition e.g. photo gallery.